DafPhil/iota-wiki/docs/learn/about-iota/data-transfer.md

 This is the defined outer structure of every message in the IOTA protocol (in other words, the label of our package):

-All this information must be created by a client (wallet software or other programs that generate IOTA messages) to issue a message to a node and make sure the node knows what to do with this message.
+This information must be created by a client (wallet software or other programs that generate IOTA messages) in order to issue a message to a node and make sure the node knows what to do with this message.

 ### Message validation

-A message is considered valid if the following syntactic rules are met:
+A message is valid if it meets the following syntactic rules:

 1. The message size must not exceed 32 KiB (32 \* 1024 bytes).
 2. Analyzing the syntax structure of the message (parsing) does not leave any unknown bits.
-This means that all the message information is fully readable by the node (unreadable information could contain malicious code and is therefore denied).
+This means that all the message information is fully readable by the node (unreadable information could contain malicious code and so denied).
-3. If the payload type is known to the node.
+3. If the node knows the payload type.
 4. If the message PoW hash indicates that the minimum requirements of PoW requested by the network or the node have been fulfilled.
 5. The number of parent messages must be between one and eight.

-The message will only be accepted for processing if these parameters are met and readable by the node.
+The message will only be accepted for processing if these parameters are met and are readable by the node.

 ### Payloads

 A message may contain a payload.
 Three payload types are currently defined in the mainnet, but developers can create their custom payloads and attach them to messages as long as they fit the general requirements.
-This means an IOTA message can contain many types of information, and the IOTA Token as transaction payload is just one of many.
+This means an IOTA message can contain many types of information, and the IOTA Token as transaction payload is only one of many.
 Below is a table of the currently specified core payloads with a link to their specifications.

 | Payload Name | Type Value | | --------------------------------------- | ----------- | | [Signed Transaction](https://wallet-lib.docs.iota.org/specs/index.html#signedtransactionpayload) | 0 | | [Milestone Payload](https://github.com/jakubcech/protocol-rfcs/tree/jakubcech-milestonepayload) | 1 | | [Indexation Payload](https://wallet-lib.docs.iota.org/specs/index.html#indexationpayload) | 2 |

-A message containing only an **indexation payload** (data) can be sent without a signature.
-It can hold any data the user wants to send, as long as it is parsable and follows the required syntax and size limit.
+It is possible to send a message containing only an **indexation payload** (data) without a signature.
+The message can hold any data the user wants to send, as long as it is parsable and follows the required syntax and size limit.

-The message is specified by an **index**, which will make it possible for any users to find this message and the containing data by searching the network for this index.
+The message is specified by an **index**, which makes it possible for any user to find the message and the containing data by searching the network for the index.

 As you may have realized, a message in the IOTA network does not need a specific receiver.
 All messages in the network are propagated to all nodes and are visible to every network user.
 Also, the data payload (if not encrypted by the sender) is visible for everyone that sees the message.
-If you want to send a data message using the IOTA protocol that should only be visible to a selected group of receivers, the IOTA Streams framework is built precisely for this purpose.
+If you want to send a data message using the IOTA protocol that should only be visible to a selected group of receivers, use the IOTA Streams framework.
+It is built precisely for this purpose.
 It will enable a direct gateway to receivers and encrypt the information from everyone else in the network.
 Read more about IOTA Streams [here](https://www.iota.org/solutions/streams).

 A **data message**, which is defined as an indexation payload, can be easily found by everyone who knows that message's index.
 If you want to send an arbitrary message or sensitive data, you need to tell the receiver which index you are using.
 He can observe the network for all messages containing this index using an explorer.

-In a **value transaction**, the payment receiver (an IOTA address) will be specified in the "signed transaction payload" field.
+In a **value transaction**, the payment receiver (an IOTA address) is specified in the "signed transaction payload" field.
 Then, only the owner of that specific address can use the contained funds by unlocking them with the private key that belongs to that receiving address.
 Read more about how sending value transactions in IOTA work here: [value transfer](https://wiki.iota.org/docs/learn/about-iota/value-transfer)